These DIY mudroom lockers added much needed storage and organization to this busy space.

 Create a Mudroom Design

-We had plenty of room to create custom mudroom lockers.
-I wanted each member of the family to have their own storage space for a cleaner mudroom area.
+There was plenty of room to create custom mudroom lockers in this open space next to our hall half bath.
+I wanted each family member to have their own storage area for a cleaner mudroom area.

-As you can see from the drawing, I didn't use a fancy software for detailed plans.
-I simply utilized the room dimensions to create the building plans for DIY lockers with lots of extra storage.
+As you can see from the drawing, I didn't use a fancy software to create this built-in look.
+I simply utilized the room dimensions to create the detailed plans for lockers with lots of extra storage.

 - Entire wall is 90" long